Fashion in South Korea

 For decades now, fashion in South Korea has evolved due to inspirations from Western culture in the past, from Korea's wealth, social media practices in Korea as well as the country's highly developed economy.
 This, with the rise of the Korean Wave has also made Korea highly influential in fashion trends worldwide due to the popularity of its modern pop culture.

 South Korean fashion has maintained a unique style which has influenced worldwide trends.
 South Korea's style is known for being expressive and reflecting a sense of individuality, which are absent from the style of its northern counterpart, North Korea.

 In addition, the Korean Wave (the spread of appreciation for South Korean culture) could be suggested to affect the fashion world.
 For example, it is speculated that some pop stars from Korea have recently been making appearances in large cities such as New York, and can be seen embodying trends and styles from international locations.
 Euny Hong, journalist and author, predicts that this fashion phenomenon will soon reach across the world.

+Acubi fashion is a contemporary South Korean style that blends minimalist aesthetics with Y2K influences and subversive basics.

 History

 Antiquity and the pre-modern era

 Winter clothes were typically made using soft cotton stuffed between layers of silk or cotton.
 Clothes worn in the summer were made from hemp and ramie.
 Components of these clothes helped to form the look and style of the traditional Korean dress, hanbok.

-Historically, Koreans have preferred to wear white clothing, a tradition believed to have stemmed from the Three Kingdoms period.
+For thousands of years, Koreans nearly exclusively wore white hanbok; this tradition is believed to have stemmed from the Three Kingdoms period.
 To Koreans, white traditionally symbolizes simplicity, integrity, innocence and nobility.